Biden celebration of new gun law clouded by latest shooting

 “We will not save every life from the epidemic of gun violence,” he added, “But if this law had been in place years ago, even this last year, lives would have been saved.”

-He also said Congress should pass legislation to hold gun-owners accountable if their weapons are improperly stored and are used to commit violence.
+He also said Congress should pass legislation to hold gun owners legally accountable if their weapons are improperly stored and are used to commit violence.
+He noted that he owns four shotguns and said he keeps them secured at his home.

-Biden on Saturday invited Americans to share with him via text — a new White House communications strategy — their stories of how they’ve been impacted by gun violence, tweeting that “I’m hosting a celebration of the passage of the Safer Communities Act.”
-He told some of their stories on Monday of people traumatized by shootings and kids left orphaned by gun violence.
+Biden on Saturday invited Americans to share with him via text — a new White House communications strategy — their stories of how they’ve been affected by gun violence, tweeting that “I’m hosting a celebration of the passage of the Safer Communities Act.”
+He told some of their stories on Monday — of people traumatized by shootings and kids left orphaned.

-The law is the the most impactful firearms violence measure Congress has approved since enacting a now-expired assault weapons ban in 1993.
+The new law is the the most impactful firearms-violence measure Congress has approved since enacting a now-expired assault weapons ban in 1993.
 Yet gun control advocates — and even White House officials — say it’s premature to declare victory.

 “There’s simply not much to celebrate here,” said Igor Volsky, director of the private group Guns Down America.